multiOTP/multiotp/README.md

 MULTIOTP COMMAND LINE TOOL
 ==========================

-multiOTP 4.3.1.0 (2014-12-09), running with embedded PHP version 5.4.10
+multiOTP 4.3.2.5 (2015-07-15)
-(c) 2010-2014 SysCo systemes de communication sa http://www.multiOTP.net   (you can try the [Donate] button ;-)
+(c) 2010-2015 SysCo systemes de communication sa http://www.multiOTP.net   (you can try the [Donate] button ;-)

 multiotp will check if the token of a user is correct, based on a specified algorithm (currently Mobile-OTP (http://motp.sf.net), OATH/HOTP (RFC 4226) and OATH/TOTP (RFC 6238) are implemented).
 PSKC format supported (RFC 6030).
 Supported encryption methods are PAP and CHAP.
-YubicoOTP format supported (44 bytes long, with prefixed serial number).
+Yubico OTP format supported (44 bytes long, with prefixed serial number).
 SMS-code are supported (current providers: aspsms,clickatell,intellisms).
 Customized SMS sender program supported by specifying exec as SMS provider.